Ariany12/Ariany12/README.md

 - Brazilian girl living almost a decade in The City That Never Sleeps #NYC
 - English , Portuguese and Computing are my languages.
 - 👀 I’m interested in Coding #Java # SQL #Ruby #JavaScript #HTML #CSS ......
-- 🌱 I’m currently Salesforce
+- 🌱 I’m currently learn python.
 - 💞️ I’m looking to collaborate on code projects
 - 📫 How to reach me: email me.